-- ✓ The first statement combines columns from the CUSTOMER table with a column of the INVOICE table to create the SKI_CUST1 view. - ✓ The second statement combines SKI_CUST1 with a column from the INVOICE_LINE table to create the SKI_CUST2 view. - ✓ The third statement combines SKI_CUST2 with a column from the PRODUCT table to create the SKI_CUST3 view. - ✓ The fourth statement filters out all rows that don't have a category of Ski.
+- >> The first statement combines columns from the CUSTOMER table with a column of the INVOICE table to create the SKI_CUST1 view. - >> The second statement combines SKI_CUST1 with a column from the INVOICE LINE table to create the SKI_CUST2 view.

+FIGURE 3-4: Creating a multi-table view by using JOINs.

+- >> The third statement combines SKI_CUST2 with a column from the PRODUCT table to create the SKI_CUST3 view. - >> The fourth statement filters out all rows that don't have a category of Ski.

 The result is a view (SKI_CUST) that contains the names and addresses of all customers who bought at least one product in the Ski category.